blurpng/msfs-arsenal-bird/README.md

 -May fly away in hangar view

--Hangar view broken
+-Hangar view "broken"

 -Engine will not start if loaded from main menu and on ground, reload the plane when in game using the plane selector after slewing up off the ground

 -Plane will not move on ground (No gears)

--Propellers looks like it spins the wrong way
+-Propellers looks like it spins the wrong way but isnt

 -Taxiing cutscene is broken